Oscar Threlkeld: Waasland-Beveren

-He was offered a new contract by Plymouth Argyle at the end of the 2017–18 season, but he chose to reject the offer and sign a three-year deal with Belgian First Division A side Waasland-Beveren.
+Threlkeld was offered a new contract by Plymouth Argyle at the end of the 2017–18 season, but he chose to reject the offer and sign a three-year deal with Belgian First Division A side Waasland-Beveren.

 Threlkeld made his debut for Beveren on 3 August 2018 in a 0–0 draw with Standard Liège, where he received a booking in the 90+3rd minute.

 Return to Argyle

 On 8 January 2019, Threlkeld rejoined Plymouth Argyle on a temporary deal until the end of the season, with him set to return to Beveren once the season had ended.

 Salford City

-He joined Salford City on 3 June 2019 on a two-year contract.
-He scored his first goal for Salford when he scored in an EFL Trophy tie against Tranmere Rovers on 12 November 2019.
-At the end of the 2020–21 season, it was announced that he would be leaving the club..
+Threlkeld joined Salford City on 3 June 2019 on a two-year contract.
+He scored his first goal for Salford in an EFL Trophy tie against Tranmere Rovers on 12 November 2019.
+At the end of the 2020–21 season, it was announced that he would be leaving the club.